i~HD AI Policy

 • Implement human-in-the-loop mechanisms for high-risk AI applications.

-• Clearly assign AI oversight roles within the organization.
+• Clearly assign AI oversight roles within the organisation.

 • Assess third-party AI vendors for compliance with EU regulations and ethical standards.